Elizabeth I. Dorssom, MPA PhD

 My research has been supported by the Center for Congressional and Presidential Studies at American University, the Carl Albert Congressional Research and Studies Center at the University of Oklahoma, the Kinder Institute on Constitutional Democracy at the University of Missouri, the Institute for Humane Studies at George Mason University, and the Harris School of Public Policy at the University of Chicago.

 I also have a strong passion for teaching.
 I have taught numerous classes including, Introduction to American Government, American Political Behavior, Missouri Politics, and Women and Politics.
 Additionally, I am prepared to teach classes on American political institutions and behavior, state politics and policy, legislative politics and policy, and political methodology.
-Please visit the "Teaching" section of my website to view syllabi and student evaluations.
+Please visit the "Teaching" section of my website to learn more about my teaching experience.

 I am an advocate for first-generation students who are interested in learning more about graduate school and research opportunities.